Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Prepare Your Students for Band and Orchestra

-This is the season when students begin to register for classes for the upcoming year.
-For your upper-level students, this may be the first time they get to choose any of the classes they will take.
-They may have the option of registering for beginning band, orchestra, or choir.
+February is the time when many students begin to register for classes for the upcoming year.
+This may be the first time your upper-level students get to choose any of their classes.
+They may have options to register for beginning band, orchestra, or choir.

 You are the best advocate for these programs!
-Help your students make informed decisions by teaching them about the instruments and the various music programs in your district.
+Help your students make informed decisions by teaching them about the various music programs and the instruments they can choose in your district.
 Build excitement for these programs.

 Digital Interactive Notebooks